Preparing coarse-grained runs¶

 Regions with an irregular distribution of samples should be deleted

 first.
-This is simply done by editing the .pot
+This is simply done by editing the .pot file and by deleting

 those values.